sangelesgu/hangman_game/README.md

-# Ahorcado
+# Hangman Game
+This is a simple Hangman game.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

+## Get start

+This is simple digital guessing game for two or more players.

+¿How it works?

+One player thinks word, name or sentence and introduces into input.
+The other players tries to guess it by suggesting letters with a certain number of guesses.
+To guess the word you have nine attempts.

+## Built with

+- Angular.
+- Bootstrap.
+- Three.js.
+- CSS.

+## Development:

 ## Development server